Professional Standards and Code of Conduct

 What if I am not sure?

 If you are not sure whether or not your advertising content may be an offence under the National Law you might consider getting your own legal advice before proceeding to use that material.
 Consulting with colleagues or professional associations may also be helpful but should not be relied on in place of legal advice.
-Regretfully DA are unable to provide advice or approval of advertising content other than by these guidelines and FAQ’s based on advice provided by AHPRA.
+Regretfully Dietitians Australia is unable to provide advice or approval of advertising content other than by these guidelines and FAQ’s based on advice provided by AHPRA.

 For more information visit the AHPRA website.